StackMCP

 The best MCP servers for React and Firebase — Magic for components, Figma for design, Playwright for testing, Context7 for SDK docs.

-React and Firebase is a popular pairing for a reason: Firebase handles authentication, database, storage, and hosting while React handles the UI.
-But the simplicity of the stack hides real pain points.
-The Firebase SDK has gone through a major rewrite (v8 namespaced to v9 modular), AI assistants constantly mix up the two syntaxes, auth flow testing requires a running browser, and the frontend-heavy nature of Firebase apps means you spend a disproportionate amount of time building UI components.
-Model Context Protocol (MCP) servers address each of these by giving your AI assistant direct access to component libraries, design files, browser automation, and up-to-date SDK documentation.
+React + Firebase is a deliberately simple stack -- Firebase handles auth, database, storage, and hosting while React handles the UI.
+But the simplicity hides real pain points: the Firebase SDK went through a major rewrite (v8 namespaced to v9 modular), AI assistants constantly mix up the two syntaxes, auth flow testing requires a running browser, and the frontend-heavy nature means you spend most of your time building UI components.
+These five MCP servers address each friction point directly.
+For a detailed comparison of Firebase vs Supabase as a backend, see Supabase MCP vs Firebase MCP.

 Magic MCP (21st.dev) -- Components That Match Your Firebase App's Needs